pfroud/JMCCUL/how-to-check-UL-version.md

 ![Screenshot of Windows PowerShell running a command to get the version of a DLL file](img/for-checking-UL-version/get-dll-version-using-powershell.png)

-## How to check what the newest version of UL is
+## How to check what the newest version of Universal Library is

 Go to https://www.mccdaq.com/Software-Downloads.